MingyuJ666/Rope_with_LLM/README.md

 >> bash scripts/run_knowledge_qa.sh
 ```

+The generated datasets are already available in the datasets folder.

 You can also run the code in the datasets/create_knowledge_qa.py to customize the categories and number of knowledge QA pairs.

 ```
 python datasets/create_knowledge_qa.py --category <YOUR_CATEGORY> --num_pairs <YOUR_NUM_PAIRS>
 ```

+\[**Core Parameters:**\]
-\[**Core Parameters:**\] categories: The categories of the generated knowledge QA pairs
+- categories: The categories of the generated knowledge QA pairs
-num_pairs: The number of knowledge QA pairs to be generated
+- num_pairs: The number of knowledge QA pairs to be generated

-The generated datasets are already available in the datasets folder.

 <h3 id="3-4"> 4. 🎯 Get the Embedding Vector in different LLMs </h3>